 Here are 10 of the most popular cocktails that will always be in style.

-The classic Margarita cocktail has been one of the most popular cocktails in America for years and still remains on top.
+As the most ordered cocktail in the world, the classic Margarita has been one of the most popular cocktails in America for years and still remains on top.
 While there are many variations, the traditional recipe consists of tequila, Triple Sec and lime juice.
 It's also often served with a salt rim for the perfect balance of sweet, sour and salty.

 For a refreshing take on the Margarita, that's ideal for the summer months and allows the tequila to really shine, try Tommy's Margarita.
 Who is Tommy you ask?
 Well, it's actually the name of a self-proclaimed premier tequila bar in San Francisco.
 Tommy's Margarita adds a Mexican twist by replacing the Triple Sec with agave syrup for an extra sweet kick.